Fair Weather Archer Award

 D – Cloudy Archer: No level of cloud puts this archer off.
 White and puffy or grey and overcast.
 As long as all their weather apps report the chance of rain is <10%, they will be down the field decrying the faint of heart.
 Slightest spot of rain will trigger a panic with weather apps consulted after each end.
 Messages will be regularly checked in case an “emergency” has developed at home necessitating they pack up.
 Should rain suddenly fall they will teleport instantly into their own or whoever’s tent/gazebo is closest and gossip/drink caf till the rain stops or the sessions ends.
 Skittishly, always has one eye on the heavens.

 E – Taps Aff Archer: The appearance of this archer heralds a perfect day’s shooting.
 They bring low winds, dry warm weather and a degree of sun that mandates sunhats and shades.
 This is known in Glasgow as “Taps Aff” weather.
-Seeing their name on a COVID track and trace booking list generates feelings not unlike seeing the first Swallow of Summer.
+Hearing that this person will be coming to the field to shoot generates feelings not unlike seeing the first Swallow of Summer.
 However, should they suddenly call off, it’s likely their preferred weather apps have recently updated in a less that positive way.
 Never had to dry their bow and don’t own waterproofs other than a cheap collapsible brolly.
 If caught in the rain on the field, the meltdown would make our editor look well balanced.

 No specific archer is being mocked or outed by this article.
-Any resemblance to actual archers dripping on the line, sheltering under their brolly or hiding in their tent is entirely coincidental.
-If you see yourself in the above ….. ;o)
+Any resemblance to actual archers dripping on the line, sheltering under their brolly, hiding in their tent or still at home is entirely coincidental.
+If you see yourself in the above … ;o)